descarteslabs/descarteslabs-python/README.md

 =========

 ## [Unreleased]

+## [0.13.0] - 2018-10-05
+### Changed
+- Shapely is now a full requirement of this package.
+Note: Windows users should visit https://docs.descarteslabs.com/installation.html#windows-users for installation guidance.
+- Reduced the number of retries for some failure types.
+- Resolved intermittent `SceneCollection.stack` bug that manifested as `AttributeError: 'NoneType' object has no attribute 'coords'` due to Shapely thread-unsafety.
+- Tracking system environment to improve installation and support of different systems.

 ### Added
 - The vector service is now part of the public package.
 See `descarteslabs.vectors` and `descarteslabs.client.services.vector`.

-### Changed
-- Shapely is now a full requirement of this package.
-- Reduced the number of retries for some failure types.
-- Resolved intermittent `SceneCollection.stack` bug that manifested as `AttributeError: 'NoneType' object has no attribute 'coords'` due to Shapely thread-unsafety

 ## [0.12.0] - 2018-09-12
 ### Changed